 At the time, I thought that answer was . . . well, weird.
 Didn’t the church want to teach kids the Bible?
 But maybe their approach wasn’t really so strange.
 After all, the Bible states that it is the responsibility of parents to impress God’s Word on children.

 Now, I’m a firm believer in children’s ministry, and today that church in Kazakhstan has developed a thriving kids’ program.
 But I also think that, in today’s fast-paced culture, it’s too easy for loving, well-meaning parents to rely entirely on the church for the teaching of the Scripture.
-God says it’s the job of parents to lead their children in studying God’s Word.
+God says it’s the job of parents to lead their children in studying the Bible.

-So how can we make this a priority every day?
+So how can we make studying the Bible a priority every day?
 I think one of the clearest models for studying Scripture as a family is found in the pages of Scripture itself.
 God, through His servant Moses, gives families a pattern from which to organize family study of God’s Word:

 When you sit . . .